-Surrounded by towering lemon-scented gums, the Herberton Mining Museum sits on the original Great Northern Mine site, a 24 hectare block of land claimed in 1880 by the legendary Jack and Newell, with 2 other men Brown and Brandon.
+Surrounded by towering lemon-scented gums, the Herberton Mining Museum sits on the original Great Northern Mine site, a 24-hectare block of land claimed in 1880 by the legendary Jack and Newell, with two other men Brown and Brandon.
 This rich mine built Herberton to be a political and social centre for the Tablelands and the Far North.

 A short walk through natural bush takes you to the three mine shafts where huge steam engines still sit, offering an insight into the lives of our pioneers.

 The Herberton Mining Museum also offers a tin-panning experience and outdoor working machinery display.
-Manned by friendly and knowledgeable local volunteers, it has an accredited Visitor Information Centre attached.
+Manned by friendly and knowledgeable local volunteers, it has a Visitor Information Centre attached.

 MembershipAustralian Museums and Galleries Association Regional Tourist/Tourism Association/Organisation Visitor Information Centre